Meghan Markle and Prince Harry Recreate Queen Elizabeth II and Prince Philip's Balcony Photo 65 Years Later

 Much like the queen all those years ago, Meghan and Harry looked every bit the elegant royals as the pregnant star sported a white, long-sleeved Zimmermann dress and matching fascinator by Stephen Jones while her British beau opted for a slate suit adorned with medals.
 Thousands of locals were eager to see the pair as crowds collected below the balcony.

 It seems Harry's history continues to follow him, particularly on the heels of a resurfaced magazine cover of his grandfather, with whom he shared a striking resemblance.
-While attending a state dinner hosted by president Jioji Konrote at the hotel, he acknowledged the historic location during his speech.
+While attending a state dinner with Markle at the hotel, he acknowledged the historic location during his speech.

 "This visit is particularly nostalgic for us as a young married couple—my grandparents stayed in this very hotel, the Grand Pacific, a number of times over the years," Harry noted.